frederickobrien/the-whale-lines/news/dc-elites-moved-to-truman-show-style-dome.md

 ---
 title: DC elites successfully moved to Truman Show-like dome
 date: 2020-04-03
 description: The American people are preparing for a bright and beautiful new chapter now that the entirety of Washington DC’s ruling class has been safely contained in a dome much like that featured in the hit motion picture *The Truman Show*.
-angle: -0.5
 image: /images/story-images/the-dome.png
 imageAlt: A huge dome in the countryside
 imageCaption: Life in a bubble
 imageSocial: /images/social-images/the-dome.png
 ---

-The American people are preparing for a bright and beautiful new chapter now that the entirety of Washington DC’s ruling class has been safely contained in a dome much like that featured in the hit motion picture *The Truman Show*.
+The American people are preparing for a bright and beautiful new chapter now that the entirety of Washington DC’s ruling class has been safely contained in a dome much like that featured in the hit motion picture _The Truman Show_.

 In an epic nighttime operation codenamed Washington Bubble, thousands of morally bankrupt politicians, lobbyists, political pundits, and establishment journalists were drugged and relocated to a perfect replica of Capitol Hill in rural Virginia.